AranScope/gityll/README.md

 # gityll
 Transform your issues into a blog.
+Using github issues as a CMS.

 Take a look at my site <a href="http://aranlong.co.uk/contents">here</a> for an example.